Chymyst/chymyst-core/docs/other_work.md

 > However, as a language for programming, the join-calculus offers at least one convenience over the π-calculus — namely the use of multi-way join patterns, the ability to match against messages from multiple channels simultaneously.

 This explanation is impossible to understand unless you are already well-versed in the research literature.
-(I'm not sure what it means to have “communication on _defined_ names”, as opposed to communication on _undefined_ names...)
+(For instance, I'm not sure what it means to have “communication on _defined_ names”, as opposed to communication on _undefined_ names...?)

 Academic literature on Join Calculus typically uses terms such as “channel” and “message”, which are not helpful for understanding how JC works and how to write concurrent programs in JC.
-Indeed, a “channel” in JC holds an _unordered_ collection of messages, rather than an ordered queue or mailbox, as the word “channel” suggests.
+Indeed, a “channel” in JC holds an _unordered_ collection of messages, rather than an ordered queue or mailbox, as the word “channel” may suggest.
 Another metaphor for “channel” is a persistent path for sending and receiving messages, but this is also far from what a JC “channel” actually does.

 The word “message” again suggests that a mailbox or a queue receives messages and processes them one by one.
-This is very different from what happens in JC, where a reaction waits for several “messages” at once, and different reactions can contend on several “messages” they wait for.
+This is very different from what happens in JC, where a reaction may wait for several “messages” at once, and different reactions may contend on several “messages” they wait for.

 The JoCaml documentation is especially confusing as regards “channels”, “messages”, and “processes”.
+It confuses a “process” as a piece of code running on some CPU thread, and a “process” as the side-effect of emitting a molecule that adds data to a reaction site.
-It is ill-suited as a pedagogical introduction to using JoCaml.
+The JoCaml documentation is ill-suited as a pedagogical introduction to using join calculus or JoCaml.
+Given the lack of tutorial-level documentation, it is not surprising that the JC paradigm remains unknown to the programming community.

 Instead of using academic terminology, I always follow the chemical machine metaphor and terminology when talking about `Chymyst` programming.
 Here is a dictionary: